HAVE A GO AT OLYMPIC SPORTS

 Later that year, a serious crash left Izaac with a broken tibia and serious ligament damage to his left knee, putting him out for the season.

 He returned for the first round of the 2024 World Cup series in New Zealand and won the third round in Brisbane in February.
-He subsequently clinched the overall World Cup title with two second places in Tulsa, in the United States, in April.
+He subsequently clinched the overall World Cup title with two second places in the United States.

-But injury struck Izaac again in May 2024, this time a broken wrist while training, which ruled him out of the world championships and put his availability for the Paris Olympics in doubt.
-After surgery the hope was Izaac was going to be ready for the Olympics and the 23-year-old is set to compete at Paris 2024.
+But injury struck Izaac again shortly after, this time a broken wrist while training, which ruled him out of the world championships and requiring surgery.